usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 ok
 ```

 Yikes, what do we do?
 Well, first let's look under the hood at the engine.
 The function `predictZeros` _is_ actually correct, assuming that the functions is calls are correct.
-So let's look at the auxiliary functions I wrote (but haven't shown you yet):
+So let's look at the auxiliary functions I wrote (but have not shown you yet):

 ```rascal
 // Log for an arbitrary base